innovationOUtside/tm129-robotics2020/materials/02_Robot_Lab/Section_00_02.md

 The robot moves forward over the white background until it reaches the grey or black area.
 If the background is black, the robot says *black*; otherwise, it says *grey*.

 The programme works by driving the robot forwards and  continues in that direction while it is over the white background (a reflected light sensor reading of 255).
-When the light sensor reading goes below the white background value of 255, control passes out of the while loop and on to the statement that drives the robot forwards a short distance further to ensure the sensor is fully over the band.
+When the light sensor reading goes below the white background value of 255, control passes out of the while loop and on to the statement that drives the robot forwards a short distance further (0.2 wheel rotations) to ensure the sensor is fully over the band.
 The robot then checks its sensor reading, and makes a decision about what to say based on the value of the sensor reading.

 ### Working through the programme flow